 She can’t look to her brother or sister for support for they have seen and done exactly the same for longer than she can remember.

 This is the normal, daily life of the animal welfare worker, paid or otherwise.
 It is not an inflated story or even during times of news-worthy crisis.
 Four million dogs enter the US shelter system annually, and that number is considered conservative.
 That’s equal to the human population of the Seattle metropolitan area including Tacoma, Bellevue, and surrounding areas.
 It’s half of the population of the entire state of Washington.

 And then a hurricane hits; Harvey in August, Irma in September, and Maria.

-And owners leave dogs when they evacuate either because they are forced or choose to.
+Owners often leave dogs when they evacuate.
 Just before the storms, remaining residents begin taking pictures of dogs left behind in a desperate attempt to get them help.
 They are chained to a tree, into a boat, or left on a fire escape.
 They are locked in a top-floor apartment or released to fare alone.

 Every dog, every call, every loss.
 Every euthanasia, pleading face, and hunkered back.
-For each single second a welfare worker works, a smoldering ember of pain is left behind.
+Each single second a welfare worker works leaves behind a smoldering ember of pain.
 Those embers accumulate at a staggering rate, and erode and destroy the warrior.
 They burn deep and black.
 They erase spirit and self-care, obliterate hope and health.

 This welfare worker touched your dog.
-She saw him on his worst day and offered him a compassionate face and gentle body.
+On his worst day, she offered him a compassionate face and gentle body.
 She moved him as carefully as she could, found him a kennel and searched for a blanket.
 She measured his food and watched him too scared to eat.
-She mended a donated sweater for him knowing the weather was turning, and she made sure to connect with him but not too much.
+Knowing the weather was about to turn, she mended a donated sweater for him, and she made sure to connect with him but not too much.